18 metrics eCommerce marketers should measure

 - What is your cLTV and how can you improve it?

 The spread of the coronavirus has led many to online channels.
 According to our State of Shopping App Marketing report, the activity in eCommerce apps surpassed even the rush that was seen in the holiday shopping season.
-As a result, we expect the upcoming holiday season to be one for the record books.

 Having the right measurement framework to measure the metrics that matter is vital.
 To point you in the right direction and help you optimize your eCommerce business this Q4 and beyond, we’ve taken a deep dive into 18 important eCommerce metrics.